-A. To comply with certain REIT qualification requirements, we hold and operate certain of our assets that cannot be held directly by GEO REIT through taxable REIT subsidiaries, or TRSs.
+A. To comply with certain REIT qualification requirements, we hold and operate certain of our assets that cannot be held directly by a REIT through taxable REIT subsidiaries, or TRSs.
 A TRS is a subsidiary of a REIT that pays corporate tax at regular rates on its taxable income.
-Please see the section titled "United States Federal Income Tax Consequences-Taxation of The GEO Group REIT, Inc.-Effect of Subsidiary Entities" beginning on page 129 for a more detailed description of the requirements and limitations regarding our expected use of TRSs.
+Please see the section titled "United States Federal Income Tax Consequences-Effect of Subsidiary Entities" beginning on page 129 for a more detailed description of the requirements and limitations regarding our expected use of TRSs.